kirilrez/nativescript-map-app/README.md

 ## Credits
-This code relies on the work of [@dapriett](https://github.com/danvk) and this [article](http://tympanus.net/codrops/2013/03/19/thumbnail-grid-with-expanding-preview/) from codrops.
+This code relies on the porting of the google maps sdk to NativeScript by [@dapriett](https://github.com/danvk).
+This project was carried out while interning at [iFocus Consulting](http://www.ifocus.us/).